The three biggest sources of candidates are referrals from your existing team,

 Start out by searching in your 2nd degree network by job title,

-software engineer or
+software engineer or engineering manager,

 and as your network expands consider switching from title to company.